Top 11 Content Marketer Skills to Master

 - Encourage brainstorming sessions and idea-sharing whenever possible.

 Even though you’re creating and curating high-quality content, there’s no guarantee it will be seen by the right audience.
 In fact, creating great content is just half the battle.
 The other half is about knowing how to promote that content to reach a wide audience and drive engagement.

 Content promotion is about taking a piece of content and getting it in front of the right audience at the right time to get as much engagement as possible.
 This should be one of your top priorities as a content marketer.
 The reason is simple: if people never see your content, it doesn’t matter how good it is.

 As a blogger and content marketer, I can confirm that.
 Whenever I make an effort to strategically promote a specific piece of content, it receives more engagement than my other pieces of content.

-Content marketers are usually writers and storytellers at heart, but their writing alone isn’t enough to succeed in their roles.
+Content marketers are usually writers and storytellers at heart and know how to start a blog successfully, but their writing alone isn’t enough to succeed in their roles.
 Content marketers need a wide range of technical skills to help them execute their content marketing strategy.
 These skills include: